roschwarz/hydi/README.md

 ### Analysis of differential 5hmC

-For the analysis of differential hydroxymethylation it is recommended to filter out all CpGs with overshoots, i.e. a statistically significant
+For the analysis of differential hydroxymethylation it is recommended to filter out all Cs with overshoots, i.e. a statistically significant
 **negative** methylation.
 This effect may be caused by coverage or alignment problems.
 To do this, the convenience flag `overshoot` (field 14) may be used.
 This can be done, for instance, by calling